 …

-The MLD ID Present subfield is set to 1 if it is present in the Common Info field.
+The MLD ID Present subfield is set to 1 if (#11395) the MLD ID subfield is present in the Common Info field.
 Otherwise the MLD ID Present subfield is set to 0.

 …

-The MLD ID subfield indicates the identifier of the AP MLD that is targeted by the Multi-Link probe request.
+The MLD ID subfield (#10563), if present, indicates the identifier of the AP MLD that is targeted by the Multi-Link probe request, as described in 35.3.4.2 (Use of Multi-Link probe request and response).

-If the Link Info field is present, one or more Per-STA Profile subelements are included in the list of subelements (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).
+If the Link Info field is present ((#11128) see 35.3.4.2 (Use of Multi-Link probe request and response), one or more Per-STA Profile subelements are included in the list of subelements (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).

+(#11128) NOTE - The absence of the Link Info field indicates that information is requested for all APs affiliated with the target AP MLD.

 …